ShreyaGupta08/Machine-Learning-Algorithm-From-Scratch/README.md

 1. Linear Regression

-Note: It is a file in progress, i.e. more aalgorithms will be added with time.
+Note: It is a file in progress, i.e. more algorithms will be added with time.